Shreyitha/PythonFSD/Activity8/ac8_anamay/readme.txt

 Create By Anamay Dubey

-create a virtual env
+1.create a virtual env ,In shell type -

-virtualenv env
+-virtualenv env
+-./env/Scripts/activate

-pip install flask
+-pip install flask
-pip install flask-sqlalchemy
+-pip install flask-sqlalchemy

-Run the app.py
+2.Run the app.py
+3.Click on link you see in the terminal

-if you face any error related to database
+4.If you face any error related to database

 - Delete db file from Instance folder